marpies/vk-ane/README.md

 ## Changelog

+#### September 21, 2016 (v1.1.0)

+* UPDATED request response to provide unified `response` object across iOS and Android
+  * The `response` object no longer contains *response* key.
+Make sure to revise your request callbacks after updating to this version.
+* FIXED request callback not getting called if new request is made before receiving response (thanks [Liklainy](https://github.com/Liklainy))

 #### September 16, 2016 (v1.0.7)

 * ADDED prefix to IActivityResultCallback so that the class is unique for this extension